 The Hospital Price Transparency rule is an annual publication process.
 Health systems should create a replicable, efficient process that can be used every year to ensure compliance moving forward.

 Strategically, the interoperability and price transparency rules are creating mandates and opportunities for greater data-sharing in the industry.
-Organizations should also consider planning for the future.
+Organisations should also consider planning for the future.

 Health systems should both keep their eyes on meeting short-term requirements and considering strategic opportunities in the longer term.
 We expect further requirements will accelerate data-sharing for the industry.
 Interoperability continues to be a focus.
 More shoppable services could be included in future years and health plans must start publishing negotiated rates on January 1, 2022.
 Instead of scrambling at each regulatory step, health systems should lay out a long-term plan that will help them meet deadlines and create a competitive advantage to succeed in the future of health.